BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

 ---
 title: Diversity Equity Engagement and Inclusion
+summary: |
-summary: Our mission is to make a lasting difference in the world by helping people improve their lives.
-We rely on our diverse cultures, backgrounds, and points of view to advance our mssion, and our success depends on fostering a workplace where everyone, everywhere, feels valued, appreciated, and empowered.
+  Our mission is to make a lasting difference in the world by helping people improve their lives.
+We rely on our diverse cultures, backgrounds, and points of view to advance our mission, and our success depends on fostering a workplace where everyone, everywhere feels valued and empowered.
 hero: true
 layout: node
 groups: